This path is the ultimate platform for integrating mind, body, and spiritual nature. Its goal is consciousness development and exploration.

 The Tree of Knowledge

 The Eightfold Path appears in Buddhism.
-Siddhartha Gautama, known as the Buddha, coined this term in his first major talk on enlightenment.
+Siddhartha Gautama, known as the Buddha, coined this term in his first significant talk on enlightenment.
 We also find this same pattern is also in several other Eastern traditions.
 We can also identify one or more of these eight components in indigenous cultures around the world.

 There are several versions of the concept involving the development of consciousness.
 We’ll discuss some dominant themes here.
 If you find one or more that resonates, that is a clue to where you should start your journey.